HL7/fhir-patient-correction/input/pagecontent/communication-with-task.md

-### Task with Communication alternative
+### Communication with Task alternative

-With the Task with Communication alternative, a Task ([Patient Correction Task](StructureDefinition-patient-correction-task.html)) is used to describe the correction request and to track the result.
-Back and forth communications and conversation regarding the correction request are then done using Communication.
+With the Communication with Task alternative, a Task ([Patient Correction Task](StructureDefinition-patient-correction-task.html)) is created as a result of the initial Communication.
+Back and forth communications and conversation regarding the correction request are done using Communication, but the status of the request can be tracked using the Task.

 ### RESTful interactions